japhet175/japhet175/README.md

- I am Japhet Kalumba , a front-end developer based in RWANDA/KIGALI
+ **I am Japhet Kalumba , a front-end developer based in RWANDA/KIGALI**
+---

 Frontend developer with a solid foundation in JavaScript fundamentals and problem-solving, developed through structured coursework